jasonj458/spotify-to-tidal-downloader/README.md

-# Spotify to Tidal Transfer & Downloader
+# Spotify to Tidal Transfer Tool

-A modern desktop application that allows you to transfer your playlists, albums, and tracks from Spotify to Tidal, with the ability to download the content directly to your computer.
+A Python application that allows users to transfer playlists from Spotify to Tidal, with the ability to download and convert songs to MP3 format.

 ## Features

-- 🎵 Transfer playlists, albums, and tracks from Spotify to Tidal
+- Transfer playlists from Spotify to Tidal
-- 💾 Download content directly to your computer
+- Download songs from Tidal
-- 🎧 Convert downloaded files to MP3 format
+- Convert downloaded songs to MP3 format
-- 🌓 Light and dark mode support
-- 🔒 Secure password handling
-- 🎨 Modern and intuitive user interface
+- Modern GUI interface
+- Authentication management for both Spotify and Tidal
+- Progress tracking and error handling

-## Requirements
+## Prerequisites

-- Windows 10/11 with WSL (Windows Subsystem for Linux) installed
 - Python 3.8 or higher
-- FFmpeg (will be installed automatically if not present)
+- FFmpeg installed and available in system PATH
+- WSL (Windows Subsystem for Linux) for file operations
-- Spotify account
+- Spotify Developer account
 - Tidal account

 ## Installation